 - Verbal communication: By Leaders, HR and Manager at all forums such as regular team meetings, town halls, etc.

-Whatever the modus operandi, the key element is the continuity of the communication to keep emphasising the importance of the culture of appreciation and recognition.
+Whatever the modus operandi, the key element is the continuity of the communication to keep emphasizing the importance of the culture of appreciation and recognition.
 The communication should be top-down well as bottom-up to get feedback and insights on how the program is working on the ground.